Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 -> IU, LED, GP, LED, BW
 ```

-This has some overlap with what is described in the Double Doomsday
-section.
-LINK PLACEHOLDER Just as historically you could with Sensei's
+This has some overlap with what is described in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/double-doomsday.md">Double Doomsday section</a>.
+Just as historically you could with Sensei's
 Divining Top, Conjurer's Bauble may be used save the draw for the
 second pile in the play line.